-Summer days had pretty long evenings, so it was still quite bright out by the time we reached Chipiona, and even though we were mapless, we managed to follow signs and ended up at our hotel, the Hotel Playa de la Regla, sitting right along the beachfront with an awesome view of the ocean.
-Our room unfortunately wasn’t (#106), tucked away at street level in the back facing the carpark without a view, but after days of sleeping in shared hostels in Barcelona and Seville, we were just SO relieved and awed by the privacy and size of this room and bathroom.
+It was around 8-9pm when we finally reached Chipiona, but summer days in Europe are long and it was still quite bright when we reached.
+Our hotel room unfortunately didn’t have much of a view (#106), tucked away at street level in the back facing the carpark, but after days of sleeping in shared dormitory hostels in Barcelona and Seville, we were just so relieved and awed by the privacy and size of this private room with an attached bathroom.

 But we didn’t spend too long admiring our room, we parked the car (just 6 euros/night at the hotel!) quickly put our stuff down, changed out and ran onto the beach.
 Given the late hour, the beach was pretty empty so we had it mostly to ourselves and I jumped into the chilly Atlantic waters even if the chilly sea breeze had me screaming.
 R decided to play it safe and hung out on the beach with a book while I frolicked (and froze) in the waves.

 We take a walk along the beach after our little dip.
 The view from our hotel was pretty amazing – a stately old church on one end, and a tall lighthouse on the other.
 We didn’t know it then, but the Faro de Chipiona or the Punta del Perro Lighthouse is apparently the tallest lighthouse in all of Spain.

 It only got properly dark at about 10pm since it was summer.
 We stopped at a little restaurant bar by the beach for really, really yummy fried Calamari and 1 euro (!) beer outdoors, and later we had coffee and ice cream on the hotel patio, chilling out and enjoying the cool night air.